schnurrd/ICL-Architectures/README.md

 - `--n_splits`: Number of cross-validation splits (default: 5)
 - `--output`: Path to save results as CSV file.
 If not provided, results are only printed to console
 - `--only_tabpfn`: Flag to evaluate only TabPFN without baseline comparisons
+- `--n_jobs`: Number of CPU cores for baseline models (RandomForest, XGBoost).
+Default: 4.
+Use this to limit CPU usage on shared machines

 ## Tensorboard support